vishnu-t-r/vishnu-t-r/README.md

 ### Hey there 👋

 I'm Vishnu.
-A passionate Data Analyst :man_technologist::mag: to uncover insights and solve complex problems that drive business success.
+A passionate Data Analyst:man_technologist: trying to uncover insights:mag: from Data!

 <!--
 **vishnu-t-r/vishnu-t-r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.